 Anchor Standard 3: Physical Activity and Fitness: The enhancing level of physical activity and fitness. ne physically literate individual demonstrates the know ledge and skills to achieve and maintain a health- Standard 3 Level 1 Students can: Level 2 Students can: LS-3.1 Maintain a consistent level of exertion in physical activities to attain healthy benefits.
 Determine skills to increase health benefits while participating in individual, dual, and team sports.
-Apply skills learned to execute a higher level of physical fitness while participating in individual, dual, and team sports.
 LS-3.2 Develop the intellect to plan activities and sport.
 Explain skills required for playing individual, dual, and team sports activities.
 Participate in challenging activities requiring the utilization of newly acquired skills.
-Anchor Standard 4: Personal and Social Behavior: Tothers . he physically literate individual exhibits responsible p personal and social behavior that respects self and Standard 4 Level 1 Students can: Level 2 Students can: LS-4.1 Acquire knowledge of rules as they pertain to individual, dual, and team sports.
+Anchor Standard 4: Personal and Social Behavior: Tothers. he physically literate individual exhibits responsible p personal and social behavior that respects self and Standard 4 Level 1 Students can: Level 2 Students can: LS-4.1 Acquire knowledge of rules as they pertain to individual, dual, and team sports.
 Research and interpret the rules of individual, dual, and team sports.
 Adhere to rules pertaining to individual, dual, and team sports, showing sportsmanship and personal responsibility.
-LS-4.2 Display positive leadership skills while participating n individual, dual, and team sports.
+LS-4.2 Display positive leadership skills while participating in individual, dual, and team sports.
 Describe how personal actions impact self, teammates, peers, and opponents.
 Identify and describe examples of positive and negative behaviors in individual, dual, and team sports.
-Anchor Standard 5: Values Physical Activity: The physical Activity: vsically literate individual recognizes the value of phys sical activity for health, enjoyment, challenge, self- Standard 5 Level 1 Students can: Level 2 Students can: LS-5.1 Identify and evaluate personal, psychological responses to participation in individual, dual, and ream sports.
+Anchor Standard 5: Values Physical Activity: The phyexpression, and/or social interaction. ysically literate individual recognizes the value of phys sical activity for health, enjoyment, challenge, self- Standard 5 Level 1 Students can: Level 2 Students can: LS-5.1 Identify and evaluate personal, psychological responses to participation in individual, dual, and team sports.
 Discuss how participation in individual, dual, and team sports assist in developing positive self-image and awareness.
 Evaluate a physical activity that shows how it can be beneficial to an individual's health and enjoyment for individual, dual, and team sports.
 LS-5.2 Analyze the role that physical activities play in social interaction and cooperative opportunities within the school, family, community and workplace.
+Discuss and evaluate the benefits of socialization and self-expression in individual, dual, and team sports.
 Develop two types of individual, dual, and/or team sports designed to enhance your current health and wellness to support a healthier family, classroom, and community.